-Ljubljana has exceptional comparative advantages for congress tourism (favorable climate, the location at the crossroads of south-eastern and central Europe, developed infrastructure, hospitality, etc.).
-The Exhibition and Convention Centre (Gospodarsko razstavišče), which has been positioned as a medium-sized regional congress and fair center, has been a key factor in this.
+Ljubljana has exceptional comparative advantages for congress tourism (favourable climate, location at the crossroads of south-eastern and central Europe, developed infrastructure, hospitality, etc.).
+The Ljubljana Exhibition and Convention Centre (Gospodarsko razstavišče), which has been positioned as a medium-sized regional congress and fair centre, has been a key factor in this.

-A rich fair history started at the former Ljubljana Fair by the Gosposvetska Street.
-In 1953, the new authority wanted to revive the activity and defined the current location along the Dunajska cesta for the location.
+A rich fair history started at the former Ljubljana Fair by Gosposvetska Street.
+In 1953, the new authority wanted to revive the activity and defined the current location along Dunajska cesta for the location.
 This was the time when the Socialist Authority wanted to show the world a rapid development of the economy, and consequently the cities in former Yugoslavia began to compete among their fairgrounds.

 ABOUT THE ARCHITECT MILAN MIHELIČ

-Among the Slovenian architects, he is considered a master of construction, which is especially evident in his architecture at Exhibition and Convention Centre.
+Among Slovenian architects he is considered a master of construction, which is especially evident in his architecture at the Exhibition and Convention Centre.
 In addition to the architecture, he also designed posters for various fairs and events at the exhibition site.
 His reflection on the flexibility of the fairgrounds and congress spaces and the possibilities of adapting to different requirements is still considered to be innovative and extremely advanced today.